 The loss of any of Newegg's current executives, key employees or key advisors, or the failure to attract, integrate, motivate and retain additional key employees, could have a material adverse effect on Newegg's business.
 Although Newegg has employment agreements with its executive officers, all of its executive officers are employed "at-will" and could terminate their employment at any time.
 If Newegg loses one or more of its executive officers or other key employees, its ability to implement its business strategy successfully could be seriously harmed.
 Furthermore, replacing executive officers or other key employees with other highly skilled and qualified candidates may be difficult and may take an extended period of time.
 Recruiting skilled personnel is highly competitive.
-Although to date Newegg has been successful in recruiting and retaining qualified personnel, there can be no assurance that it will continue to attract and retain the personnel needed for its business.
+There can be no assurance that it will continue to attract and retain the personnel needed for its business.
 The failure to attract or retain qualified personnel could have a material adverse effect on Newegg's business.